 RATINGS AND CERTIFICATE ADDITIONS

 Once you earn a certificate with P&N, you can add additional privileges to it.
 Once you earn a rating, it is attached to your certificate.
 Multi-engine and helicopter are technically certificates as well, but are normally accomplished after earning at least a private pilot certificate in a single engine airplane.
 Although you can earn you initial certification in a helicopter or multi engine, it will be much more expensive than starting in a single engine airplane.
-You will take a check ride with an FAA Designate Pilot Examiner.
+You will take a check ride with an FAA Designated Pilot Examiner.

 Endorsements are the best way to advance your skills and become well rounded without having to go through additional testing.
 Endorsements can be approved by P&N's certificated flight instructors.
 Many can be accomplished in less than 10 hours.